-iSQI now offers ISTQB® Certified Tester, Advanced Level — Test Automation Engineer (CTAL-TAE) exam at Pearson VUE exam centers.
-The CTAL-TAE exam will be available in English initially and can be booked at the iSQI´s Pearson VUE page or via the iSQI web site.
+iSQI and BCS now offer ISTQB® Certified Tester, Advanced Level — Test Automation Engineer (CTAL-TAE) exam at Pearson VUE exam centers.
+The CTAL-TAE exam will be available in English initially and can be booked at the iSQI or BCS Pearson VUE page or via the iSQI web site for online exam.

-Download iSQI CTAL-TAE Exam Dumps, Questions & Answers and start your preparation for ISTQB Advanced Level Test Automation Engineer (CTAL-TAE) Exam.
+Download iSQI/BCS CTAL-TAE Exam Dumps, Questions & Answers and start your preparation for ISTQB Advanced Level Test Automation Engineer (CTAL-TAE) Exam.

 ISTQB® CTAL-TAE is a 90-minute exam that consists of 40 multiple-choice questions; the pass mark is 65%.
-Candidates whose first language is not English can apply to iSQI for additional time.
+Candidates whose first language is not English can apply for additional time.

-We have released ISTQB Test Automation Engineer Dumps and Premium CTAL-TAE Exam dumps for iSQI Board.
+We have released ISTQB Test Automation Engineer Dumps and Premium CTAL-TAE Exam dumps for iSQI/BCS Board.

 We have recently launched self study materials for ISTQB Advanced Level Test Automaton Engineer (TAE) and dumps from real exams.
-You can pass iSQI CTAL-TAE exam easily with our dumps.
+You can pass iSQI/BCS CTAL-TAE exam easily with our dumps.